-Existing Nevada driver’s licenses and ID cards will be accepted for boarding aircraft until individuals choose between a compliant or non-compliant card at their next renewal.
+Existing Nevada driver’s licenses and ID cards will be accepted for boarding aircraft and entering federal facilities until expiration or October 1, 2020, whichever is sooner.

-The Real ID Act establishes minimum standards for proof of identity and requires residents to meet these standards when applying for a compliant license or ID.
-In Nevada, proof of identity presented prior to November 10, 2014, is not valid to obtain a Real ID license or ID card.
+The Real ID Act establishes minimum standards for proof of identity and requires residents to meet these standards one time when applying for a compliant license or ID.
+In Nevada, proof of identity presented prior to November 12, 2014, is not valid to obtain a Real ID license or ID card.